 It's none of those.
 It's a friction problem.
 And friction has a pattern.

-The 10-minute friction check
+The 10-minute busywork check

 Here are six questions.
 One for each dimension.
 Answer honestly.
 Yes or no.